kazewong/SelfStudyingGuide/MachineLearning/roadmap.typ

 Because this is not a course targeting a specific level, the difficulty of each topic may vary significantly.
 I will indicate the prerequisites needed to understand each note at the top to the best of my ability.

+Also, instead of taking an existing implementation, I am going to go hardcore and try to implement things from scratch.
+The reason behind this decision is implementation changes over time.
+My goal is to develop insight that can help me understand the topics instead of just making a network trained.

 = Topics

 == Optimizer